domasles/echotuner/docs/_posts/2025-08-11-introduction.md

 - Good for organizations or shared environments
 - Moderate rate limits with full generation features

-### 3. Anonymous Mode
-- No account required for basic functionality
-- Limited playlist generation (view-only)
-- No playlist saving to Spotify
-- Lowest rate limits for demo purposes

 ## Privacy and Security

 - **Data Minimization**: We only collect necessary data for functionality